First stops at the Durdle Door, Dorset, the beach and Bournemouth on our road trip to the south-west.

 And boy, does it milk its tourists.
 Parking for two hours was £4.50.
 A stroll along the three hundred metre pier is £1.20.
 An ice cream?
 That will be £3.70 please.
 Need a bottle of Coca Cola with that?
 A mere £2.50.
 A one mile taxi ride back to the hotel £6.00.

-We were packed and on the road by 9am and heading towards Durdle Door.
+We were packed and on the road by 9am and heading towards the Durdle Door arch in Dorset.
 Shelly was safely wrapped in the back seat.
 As we drove along the B3070, there was a large sign ‘WARNING Sudden Gunfire!’

 “Just like in Texas,” said Madam.